7 credit card tips for college students

 1. Understand that your primary goal is building credit

-There are lots of glossy advertisements and tempting promises about credit cards, but your first card is all about building your credit.
+There are lots of glossy advertisements and tempting promises out there about rewards credit cards, but your first card should be focused on building credit.

 Take the opportunity to establish a budget and cultivate responsible habits like paying your bills on time and spending within your means.
 You can also check your credit score for free with a card issuer’s credit reporting tool or from Experian, one of the credit bureaus.
 As a college student, your life is already pretty busy, so take advantage of the tools out there to stay on top of your financial responsibilities.